In a nutshell

 There is, though, a similar shot called the long take, also called the sequence shot.
 It’s a single take that plays through part of a scene, or the entirety of a scene, whose goal is to reveal all the relevant action in one continuous shot.
 In other words, it tells the story of that scene in a single shot.

 There are some famous examples of long takes: Alfred Hitchcock’s “Rope” (1948) is actually a feature film told in one single take.
-Though, in reality, since 35 mm film rolls can only film for about ten minutes, the film is actually comprised of eleven takes.
+Though, in reality, since 35 mm film rolls can only film for about ten minutes, the film is actually comprised of eleven takes with hidden cuts.

-An often cited example of a long take is the three-minute opening shot of Orson Welles’ “Touch of Evil” (1958), which introduces the location and the main characters, and presents the inciting incident, urging the audience to keep watching and, hopefully, learn how the story ends.
+An often cited example of a long take is the three-minute opening shot of Orson Welles’ “Touch of Evil” (1958), which introduces the location and the main characters, and presents the inciting incident, urging the audience to keep watching and learn how the story ends.

-As a director, you should consider the master shot an essential tool on set, both to help you judge and manage the actors’ performances and as a “safety net” that will help you avoid costly reshoots.
+As a director, you should consider the master shot an essential tool on set.
+It serves both to help you judge and manage the actors’ performances and as a “safety net” that will help you avoid costly reshoots.
 Whether or not you should shoot a master shot for your production will be up to you.
-We recommend, if you can, why not?
+We recommend it; if you can, why not?
 Not only will it act as a great reference when reviewing performances, but it will also make your editor’s life much easier.
 It might even save your project in post-production.
 Though, to shoot a master shot, you will need an extra camera and a way to make sure the camera captures all of the action.

-However, remember that you don’t necessarily need to shoot a master shot to make a great video.
-However, it can certainly help you make a great video.
+You don’t necessarily need to shoot a master shot to make a great video.
+However, it can certainly help.
 So, if you can, you should go for it and shoot one.
 If you can’t, keep this knowledge in the back of your mind until you’re working on a project you can.